hadialaddin/crypto-genie/README.md

 # Crypto Genie

-Suite of Automated Monitors (Bots) to empower Day Traders to stick to Trade Plans — Risk:Reward ratios.
+Suite of Automated Monitors (Bots) to empower Day Traders and enable them to stick to their Trade Plans — Risk:Reward ratios.
+Althoguh designed to automate most of the Risk:Reward aspects of day trading, this suite of tools acts as an assistant instead of auto-pilot.
+Always monitor positions and actions taken by these monitors.
+Use at your own risk!

 ## Features

 ### Risk Management Monitor
 Automated Risk Management Monitor for cryptocurrencies exchanges that forces all open positions to adhere to specific risk ratios, defined per asset.
 Simply, it automatically adds/modifies _**Stop Loss(s)**_ for any position created or modified, making sure that the maximum Stop Loss (after leverage, in case of using Margin) does not exceed a specific ratio.

 NOTE: Updating the Leverage won't automatically update your stop loss for the respective position.
 You would need to change it upon updating so that it auto adjusts.
-Use at your own risk.

 ### Take Profits Monitor
 Automated Take Profits Monitor that will ensure specific pre-defined quantities of the positions are taken at specific price levels, to avoid missing on potential gains that usually get lost if not taken.